|Court:||United States District Court for the Northern District of Texas|

 On July 2, 2020, Lead Plaintiffs filed their amended complaint.
 On August 3, 2020, Defendants filed a motion to dismiss.
 On September 2, 2020, Lead Plaintiffs filed their opposition to the motion to dismiss.
 On September 16, 2020, Defendants filed their reply brief.
 On March 3, 2021, the Court granted Defendants’ motion to dismiss.

 On March 31, 2021, Lead Plaintiffs moved to set aside the judgment and for leave to amend the complaint.
-Defendants’ opposition was filed on April 21, 2021.
+On July 26, 2021, the Court denied Lead Plaintiffs’ motion.